kaldor/TestRail-Plus/README.md

 3. If there is only one match with the same title, then return this test case.
 3. If there are more than one match with the same title, it will try to compare their section name if still no match return the first one.
 4. If there are no match with the same title, then we compare the edit distance between cases and return the best result.

-# For Developer
-1. Run `npm run build`
-2. Load the `dist` file to the Chrome extension settings

 ## Manifest
 The manifest.json for Chrome and Firefox is different, use `manifest.chrome.json` for Chrome and `manifest.firefox.json` for Firefox